5 min read

 Change Initiative

 When introducing and implementing a change initiative, it is a good idea to go through the stop-start-continue exercise, so your team knows what they will need to start, stop, and continue doing to implement the change successfully.
 In addition, this exercise helps with change adoption, as employees are personally involved in the change effort as they have input in adjusting their workloads to accommodate the needed changes.
+The start stop continue exercise can be effectively implemented during a change management process, including when using models like Satir's Change Management Model.

 Poor Performance